nueng9489/xo/README.md

 3. Every time when client click into empty feild will be get the value for x, o player and map with winner template if can map to template that player will get winner.
 4. After get winner the system will trigger to send data to save history to database.
 5. On tab history you can see all history query 10rows per page.
-6. You can see replay on history tab.
+6. You can see replay on history page and click replay button.

 Play with bot
 - The condition for play with bot right now just random to clik on empty feild don't have smart logic but we can improve them to smart logic that on the furture.

 Detail project
-I use Laravel on this project for manage database and render CRUD.
+I use Laravel on this project for manage database and rounter.
 On game I use jQuery and Javascript to create Game application and use CSS and Bootstrap for style.